FREE Training for Jobs that Pay!

 |MatSu – OSHA 10||Jun-01-22||Jun-02-22||Wednesday 8AM to 5PM & Thursday 8AM to 12PM|

 |MatSu – First Aid / CPR / AED||Jun-02-22||Jun-02-22||Thursday 1PM to 5PM|

-This 40-hour introductory training covers the basics of carpentry and trades math.
-Accurate reading and use of tape measure, 3-4-5 layout method, and safe use of hand and power tools.
-Using skills learned in class, participants build the following projects: hammer, saw & nail, a foot stool, and a set of stairs to a platform.
+Training covers the basics of carpentry and trades math.
+Accurate reading and use of tape measure, hammer, saw, 3-4-5 layout method, and safe use of hand and power tools.
+Using skills learned in class, participants build the following projects: a foot stool, and a set of stairs to a platform.
 Construction site education, safety, and carpenter expectations also covered.

 Heavy & Light Duty Mechanics (Mat-Su & Fairbanks)

 Training covers instruction into Heavy Duty Diesel Mechanics.
 Modules include – hydraulics, drivetrains, fuel systems, exhaust systems, electrical functions, and troubleshooting techniques.
 The proper use of tools and jobsite safety will be included in the instruction.